Release-Candidate/FSharp_Template/README.md

 ## License

-All content of FHARP_TEMPLATE is licensed under the MIT license, see file [LICENSE](https://github.com/Release-Candidate/FSHARP_TEMPLATE/blob/main/LICENSE).
+All content of FSHARP_TEMPLATE is licensed under the MIT license, see file [LICENSE](https://github.com/Release-Candidate/FSHARP_TEMPLATE/blob/main/LICENSE).

 ## Badges